cwise24/snopsy/_build/html/_sources/module1/7_Repository.rst.txt

   git config --global user.name "username"

-This marks all files '.' in the working directory to be added to stagging
+This marks all files ``.`` in the working directory to be added to stagging

 ::

     git add .

 Now we can move the stagged files to commit.
-We use the *'-m'* for the commit message and will see this in Gitlab.
+We use the ``-m`` for the commit message and will see this in Gitlab.

 ::

     git commit -m "initial push"

-.. warning:: Make sure you use the switch -m and add a message
+.. warning:: Make sure you use the switch ``-m`` and add a message

 Now let's set the remote repository (Gitlab) and sync our local files to the remote master